To ask questions or to place an order....

 I make most of my poppers with 7-8 oz latigo leather.
 This weight is the right thickness to be durable and heavy-duty but pliable enough to make the double heart braid attachment.
 It also adds the right amount of weight to the end of the lead rope or string.
 Color options are black or burgundy.
 The burgundy will vary from a lighter to a darker reddish brown color.

-For those who would rather have a brown popper, I can make it in the bridle leather.
-It is only available in the 9-10 oz weight.
-That is a little too thick and heavy for a popper and can be more difficult to attach with the double heart braid but it still works.
-Color options are dark brown or medium brown.
+For those who would rather have a brown popper, I can make it in 6-7 oz lace leather.
+The lace leather is not as firm as latigo but it is still tough and durable.
+It is a better weight for poppers than bridle leather which is only available in 9-10 oz weight.
+(I used bridle leather for brown poppers in the past but it is just too thick and heavy for a popper and is very difficult to attach with the double heart braid.)

 I offer plain and functional strap goods.
 The ends are rounded and the edges are beveled but there is no tooling.
 I stamp the leather with my business name but there is no other decoration.
 I have more detailed information for each kind of connector below.